Uwais-Moosa/showcase-founders-coders/README.md

 My journey to build this website was filled with interesting challenges.
 Here are a few of them:

 -   **Design and Layout**: Figuring out an engaging and effective layout took considerable time.
-It involved understanding the principles of design and user experience.
 -   **Responsiveness**: Ensuring that the website looked good and functioned well on all types of devices was challenging, especially considering the variety of screen sizes out there today.
 -   **JavaScript Application**: As a beginner, it was tricky to implement JavaScript to achieve the desired interactivity and functionality.
 -   **Hosting on GitHub Pages**:  Learning to navigate GitHub and understanding the hosting process was a bit of a challenge.

 ## More About the Website

-My website uses a visually engaging design and includes sections about myself, why I am applying to Founders & Coders, the reasons behind choosing this project, and my journey into tech.
+My website includes sections about myself, why I am applying to Founders & Coders, the reasons behind choosing this project, and my journey into tech.
 It provides detailed insights into my aspirations, background, and achievements.

 I used a mix of HTML, CSS, and JavaScript to build different components of the website.
 The JavaScript in my website was used to enhance user experience, adding a level of interactivity to the text content.
 Each word within specific tags becomes its own span, allowing for more granular control of animations or effects.